neuralmagic/deepsparse/use-cases/cv/embedding-extraction.md

 result = json.loads(resp.text)

 print(len(result["embeddings"][0][0]))

-# 2048
+# 2048 << size of final layer>>
 ```

 ### Cross Use Case Functionality
-Check out the [Server User Guide](/user-guide/deepsparse/deepsparse-server) for more details on configuring the Server.
+Check out the Server User Guide for more details on configuring the Server.